What is a human right and workplace discrimination matter?

 - sex/gender/sexual orientation/gender expression

-- marital/family status
+- family status/marital status

 - disability